 Do you like iPad games?
 How about free iPad games?
 Great, because our list includes 40 top-notch gaming experiences for iPad - none of which cost a penny.

 We've taken care to play every game to death, so you know it's definitely worth a download; moreover, our selection is geared towards titles optimised for (or that just play better on) Apple's tablet, and so there's little crossover with our free iPhone games selection.
-So fire up your thumbs and get playing!
+Fire up your thumbs and get playing!

 A quick note on IAP: Most free games feature IAPs, or in-app purchases.
 Our reviews outline key ones for each game and note whenever IAP hampers the title in question.